Science and technology in the Philippines: Spanish Colonial Period

-The colonization of the Philippines contributed to growth of science and technology in the archipelago.
+The colonization of the Philippines contributed to the growth of science and technology in the archipelago.
 The Spanish introduced formal education and founded scientific institution.
 During the early years of Spanish rule in the Philippines.
 Parish schools were established where religion, reading, writing, arithmetic and music was taught.
 Sanitation and more advanced methods of agriculture was taught to the natives.
 Later the Spanish established colleges and universities in the archipelago including the University of Santo Tomas.